Choosing the Perfect RV Dehumidifier: An In-Depth Buyer’s Guide

 The timer on a portable dehumidifier is a neat feature that you can use to make heading to bed more comfortable.
 Just turn your dehumidifier on and set the time to an hour or so and you’ll fall asleep like a baby.
 If you want it running for only a few hours to save on power, you can set it to switch off roughly two or three hours after you expect to be asleep.

 Types of RV Dehumidifiers

-Below are the two main types of dehumidifiers you may want to consider adding to your RV:
+Below are the two main types of portable dehumidifiers you may want to consider adding to your RV:

 These types of dehumidifiers are filled with a water absorbing material that will extract any moisture from the air that passes through the device.
-This type of unit doesn’t require a power source or to be emptied regularly.
-Once they are full either a small light or change in color of the crystals will let you know it’s full.
+This type of unit doesn’t need a power source or to be emptied regularly.
+Once they’re full either a small light or change in color of the crystals will let you know it’s full.
 Plugging it into a socket will dry it out via the heat created by the electricity.
 When empty, it will return to the original color.

-People Also Ask
+People Also Ask – RV Dehumidifier FAQs

 No!
 Water from dehumidifiers should never be used to fill your grey water tank.
 This water isn’t clean and will have multiple types of harmful bacteria lurking within.
 The unit converts polluted air into water and should be poured away and never consumed.

 Share to Pinterest

 Hello, fellow wanderers!
 I’m Alyssia.
 Since 2008, my husband and I have called an RV our home, journeying through life one mile at a time.
 Our nomadic lifestyle has led us to over 70 countries, each with their unique tales that have shaped our own.